iannesbitt/gpx2dzg/README.md

 #### Note:
 GPX and DZX files **MUST** contain the same number of marks for this process to work.
-If they do not, the script will throw an error.
+If they do not, the script will bring up a plot showing GPX marks plotted by distance, and DZX marks plotted by scan number for comparison.
 You can modify either GPX or DZX using a standard text editor, and add or remove marks based on your survey notes.
 I will do what I can to help, but ultimately I am not responsible for missed GPS or GPR marks in your radar surveys (sorry!)

+# usage

+Coming soon